manifoldfinance/rtfm/README.md

 ## Learn more

-To learn more about the technologies used in this site template, see the following resources:
+To learn more about the technologies used in this site template, see the following protocol:

 - [Tailwind CSS](https://tailwindcss.com/docs) - the official Tailwind CSS documentation
 - [Next.js](https://nextjs.org/docs) - the official Next.js documentation